tnabtaf/pub_spork/README.md

 First, you'll need to have a CiteULike account.
 Set that up, and then make sure you are logged in before you start to walk through the generated HTML page.

 For CiteULike libraries, the generated HTML page will include an "Submit to CiteULike" link for any publication that PubSpork does not think is already in your CiteULike library.
-Clicking on this link submit's the publication's URL to CiteULike and CiteULike does its best to prepopulate a new publication form with as much metadata as it can.
+Clicking on this link submits the publication's URL to CiteULike and CiteULike does its best to prepopulate a new publication form with as much metadata as it can.

 It's now your job to assign any tags and a priority to new paper.